tsileo/misc/bookmark_manager/README.md

 ## Features

  - Bookmarks are saved in BlobStash's document store
- - Tagging support
+ - Tagging support (and tag seach by using the `#` prefix
  - Text search on the title/description field
- - Keep a PDF and PNG screenshot of every bookmarked website in case the page no longer exist
+ - Keep a PDF and PNG screenshot of every bookmarked website in case the page no longer exists

 ## Bookmarklet